Scotland the not-so brave - how Freedom of Information is being held back norh of the border

 “The Scottish Government can’t be seen to lag behind in relation to the open access of information.”

 A spokesperson for the Scottish Government told the Scotsman, “The work of government in Scotland is now more open and transparent than ever before, as a result of actions taken by this administration.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.